 Academic Advising at the graduate level is done by College faculty.
 Information on graduate level advising at CEHHS can be found on the Graduate Advising webpage.
 The College has professional Academic Advisors that specialize in CEHHS programs and can help students navigate their coursework and requirements from beginning to end.
-Students are encouraged to meet with an Academic Advisor at least once a semester to support student success and progress.
+Students are encouraged to meet with an Academic Advisor at least once a semester to support their success and progress.

 Field placement and teacher certification services may be needed for some graduate programs.
 Field placements allow for each learner to build skills, knowledge, and confidence in his/her own pathway toward becoming a professional educator in real world placements.
 All required clearances, paperwork, and placements for field assignments are handled within the CEHHS Office of Student Success.